yktsaidi/ukhlsclean/README.md

     Here the package is used to create a clean longitudinal dataset of smoking and drinking behaviours, labour market outcomes, and the covariates needed to model labour market outcomes.

+## Difference with STAPM version

+This project was created to add mental health and wellbeing variables not currently included in https://github.com/STAPM/ukhlsclean